kubeshop/testkube/README.md

 # Feedback
 Whether it helps you or not - we'd LOVE to hear from you.
 Please let us know what you think and of course, how we can make it better.
-Please join our growing community on Discord [here](https://discord.com/invite/6zupCZFQbe).
+Please join our growing community on [Discord](https://discord.com/invite/6zupCZFQbe).